Skip to main content

 • General FAQs: Answering FAQs where consistency with a script is more important than personalization.

-If your agent needs to remember who said what, when it changed, and what’s currently true, you’re beyond classic RAG — you want structured memory.
+If your agent needs to remember who said what, how it evolved, and what is currently true, classic RAG is no longer sufficient.
+What you need is structured memory.